National Archives at Seattle: History

-Proposed closure
+Proposed closure and replacement

 The Public Buildings Reform Board (part of the Office of Management and Budget) recommended the closure of the Seattle facility in late 2019.
 The recommendation report, submitted in December 2019, identified the 10 acre campus as highly valuable for sale and redevelopment.
 The recommendation was not subject to public hearings or advance notice, with only a briefing for the office of U.S. representative Pramila Jayapal in October.
 The site was one of only fourteen Federal properties nationwide recommended for disposal by the PBRB; the other Washington state site recommended was the General Services Administration's Auburn Complex.
 The recommended archives closure was approved by the federal government in January 2020, with plans to relocate records to storage facilities in Riverside, California, and Kansas City, Missouri, over an 18-month period.

 The planned closure and relocation of records drew criticism from historians, archivists, and public officials in the Pacific Northwest and Alaska.
 The U.S. senators from Washington, Oregon, Idaho, and Alaska signed a letter to the Office of Management and Budget opposing the closure.
 The editorial boards of The Seattle Times and the Anchorage Daily News also published articles condemning the proposal.
 An on-site protest was held by indigenous rights activists on February 11, 2020, while tribal leaders from the Pacific Northwest met with officials from the National Archives and Records Administration.
 Washington Attorney General Bob Ferguson announced plans to review the closure for possible litigation under the Administrative Procedure Act, which requires public disclosure of the rationale for certain federal actions, or Executive Order 13175, which requires consultation with tribal officials for relevant federal decisions.

 The facility was temporarily closed to the public on March 23, 2020, due to the COVID-19 pandemic.
 The planned full closure was challenged by Ferguson in a set of Freedom of Information Act lawsuits filed against NARA, the Office of Management and Budget, and the General Services Administration.
 In January 2021, the state governments of Washington and Oregon, joined by 28 tribes, filed a lawsuit against the federal government to halt the facility's closure following a notice from NARA that it intended to accelerate the sale process.
 On February 12, a preliminary injunction to block the sale was granted by U.S. District Court Judge John Coughenour.
 The Office of Management and Budget withdrew their approval of the facility's closure on April 8, citing the Biden administration's policy on tribal consultation.
 NARA announced that they would find a solution for the long-term storage of the records, stating that their "longstanding concerns with the building conditions" were not resolved with the decision.

+In October 2023, Archivist of the United States Colleen Joy Shogan revealed plans to replace the facility during an interview with KIRO Newsradio.
+The 2024 federal budget included $9 million allocated towards the planning and design of a new NARA facility in the Seattle area.
+A permanent location has not been determined.